burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 13. A table of virtual function pointers is created for each class and contains a table of virtual function pointers.
 The only time you should even debate whether the overhead of a virtual function is worthwhile to optimize it is when you have to manage many objects of the corresponding type.

 14. The general form of a pointer to a function definition is as follows:
     > `return_type (*function_pointer_name)(parameter_types);` [4, p.733].

 15. There are names reserved for the Compiler Implementations.
 It's all names that:

     * Starting with a double underscore `__`
-    * Names that start with a single underscore `_` followed by an uppercase letter `_[A-Z]`, e.g., _Foo.
+    * Names that start with a single underscore `_` followed by an uppercase letter `_[A-Z]`, e.g., **_Foo**.

-That name should not be used by non-compiler and non-STL writers both for C and C++ languages.
-With that rule for a long time, people escape conflicts between the naming of compiler-specific entities and entities of the construct program.
+That names should not be used by non-compiler and non-STL writers both for C and C++ languages.
+With that rule for a long time, people escape conflicts between the naming of compiler-specific entities and entities of the constructing program.

 > Sometimes compiler writers violate this principle.
 For example, [The Linux Programmer's Guide](https://tldp.org/LDP/lpg/node148.html) mentions standard predefined macro uses `unix` and `linux` during compilation for the Linux platform.
-These special names are not the names that follow C and C++ conventions.
+These special names are *not* the names that follow C and C++ conventions.

 > Sometimes, it's possible to observe defined guards at the beginning of the buildable program's header files via `#ifndef/#define` that uses names starting with `__.` These special names are not the names that followed the mentioned rule and are incorrect usage of identifiers.
+In modern code it's less likely to find define quards because pretty universal approach it to use compiler extension `#pragma once` for this purpose.

 16. In C and C++, postfix operators have higher priority than unary operators.